ellipsephp/handlers/README.md

 namespace App;

+use Ellipse\Handlers\FallbackRequestHandler;
 use Ellipse\Handlers\RequestHandlerWithMiddleware;

 // create Psr-15 middleware and request handler.
 $middleware = new SomeMiddleware;
-$handler = new SomeHandler;
+$handler = new FallbackRequestHandler($response);

 // Wrap the middleware around the request handler.
 $decorated = new RequestHandlerWithMiddleware($handler, $middleware);

-// The request goes through the middleware then hit the request handler.
+// The request goes through the middleware then hit the fallback request handler.
 $response = $decorated->handle($request);
 ```